mriyazuddin/basic-html-website/readme.md

-# Resume Project
+# Basic HTML Website Project

-A simple HTML project that showcases a professional resume in a clean and semantic format.
+A simple HTML, CSS project that showcases a basic HTML website in a clean and semantic format.

 ## 🌐 Project URL